MANOUCHE A LA TURCA

 Gypsy jazz reaches the banks of the Bosphorus and merges Anatolian tunes.

-With Manouche A La Turca, Bilal Karaman pays tribute to the great Django and moor gypsy jazz on the banks of the Bosphorus.
-An original work, an amazing fusion between gypsy-jazz school and Turkish music, and an incredibly agile and delightful performance.
+Considered as the best Turkish guitarist of his generation, Bilal Karaman and his band MANOUCHE A LA TURCA pay tribute to the great Django and moor gypsy jazz on the banks of the Bosphorus.
+An original work, an amazing fusion between gypsy jazz school and Turkish music.

-Muhammed Yıldırır started violin at the age of 7 and graduated from one of the best music schools in Istanbul, the National Conservatory of Istanbul Technical University.
-He is listed in Guinness Records as the fastest violinist in the world.
-He has founded and directed several orchestras and has developed numerous projects that encourage young people to practice music.
+In Istanbul, the nickname of Muhammed Yıldırır is the prodigy violinist.
+Graduated from the National Conservatory of the Istanbul Technical University, the artist gets many prizes and is listed in Guinness World Records as the fastest violinist in the world.
+He founded and directs several orchestras and develops numerous projects concerned with encouraging musical practice among young people.